 05/2014 - 12/2016 group manager Bahnbau International SEE PORR AG

-02/1998 - 04/2014 authorized signatory branch manager railway construction projects Swietelsky Bau GmbH
+02/1998 - 04/2014 authorised signatory branch manager railway construction projects Swietelsky Bau GmbH

 DI Michael Strebl, managing director, Wien Energie GmbH

-Dr. Rudolf Zauner, head of hydrogen center, VERBUND Solutions
+Dr. Rudolf Zauner, head of hydrogen centre, VERBUND Solutions

 Rudolf Zauner has been employed at VERBUND since 2008 and was responsible for operating 420 MW wind and solar parks in Europe before he was appointed head of hydrogen activities at VERBUND.